ludakriss86/meta-maximus/README.md

 ### Scheduling Meta Tag Changes

-1. Navigate to the **Scheduling** page
+1. Navigate to the scheduling section on Home Page, Collections, or Products pages
-2. Click "Create Schedule"
+2. Click "Schedule a Template Change"
-3. Select the product or collection to update
+3. Enter a name for your schedule
 4. Enter the meta title and description templates
-5. Set the start and end dates for the change
+5. Set the start and end dates for the change (or leave end date empty for no expiration)
+6. Preview how it will look in search results
-6. Save the schedule
+7. Save the schedule

+### Managing Custom Rules

+1. Navigate to the Custom Rules section on Collections or Products pages
+2. Click "Create Custom Rule"
+3. For Collections:
+   - Search for specific collections to customize
+   - Set custom meta templates
+   - Set schedule dates
+4. For Products:
+   - Create rules based on product tags, types, vendors, etc.
+   - Apply to matching products
+   - Set schedule dates
+5. Use the actions buttons to edit, pause/resume, or delete rules as needed

 ## Development